ghiggi/gpm_api/docs/source/03_quickstart.rst

 Open the data
 ----------------

-Within the GPM-API, we use the name "granule" to refer to a single file, while the name "dataset" is used to refer to a collection of granules.
+Within the GPM-API, we use the name `granule` to refer to a single file, while the name `dataset`` is used to refer to a collection of granules.

-GPM-API enables to open single or multiple granules into an xarray Dataset, an object designed for working with labeled multi-dimensional arrays.
+GPM-API enables to open single or multiple granules into an ``xarray.Dataset``, an object designed for working with labeled multi-dimensional arrays.

-The `gpm.open_granule(filepath)` opens a single file into xarray by providing the path of the file of interest.
+The ``gpm.open_granule(filepath)`` opens a single file into xarray by providing the path of the file of interest.

-The `gpm.open_dataset` function enable to open a collection of granules over a period of interest.
+The ``gpm.open_dataset`` function enables to open a collection of granules over a period of interest.

 The following example shows how to download and open a dataset over a specific time period: